|

 "The National Security Agency, he asserts, plants intelligence-gathering 'backdoors' in U.S. suppliers' routers and other networking hardware before they reach foreign customers.

+"A spokesman for Cisco, the largest maker of networking equipment, noted that the book excerpt in the Guardian did not mention the company by name.
 "We've stated previously that Cisco does not work with any government to weaken our products for exploitation,' he said.
 'We would, of course, be deeply concerned with anything that could damage the integrity of our products or our customers' networks."

 However according to my own personal research, Cisco's denial of NSA spy cooperation totally contradicts the following Top Secret NSA document: